puppetlabs/puppet-docs/source/puppet/6.0/install_pre.markdown

    A Puppet master is a dedicated machine, so it must be reachable at a reliable hostname.
 Agent nodes default to contacting the master at the hostname `puppet`.
 If you make sure this hostname resolves to the master, you can skip changing [the `server` setting][server_setting] and reduce your setup time.

-3. Check OS versions and system requirements.
+3. Check operating system versions and system requirements.

    See the [system requirements][sysreqs] for the version of Puppet you are installing, and consider the following: